Changing Your Name in Illinois: A Step-by-Step Guide

 Maintenance in Illinois Divorce Cases

-In an Illinois divorce, maintenance (formerly called alimony) generally falls into one of three categories:
+In an Illinois divorce, maintenance (formerly known as alimony) generally falls into one of three categories:

 Will Maintenance Be Awarded in an Illinois Divorce?

-Illinois courts do not automatically award maintenance.
-In every divorce case, the judge must first determine whether a maintenance award is appropriate.
+Maintenance is not an automatic award in every divorce case.
+First, the judge must determine whether a maintenance award is appropriate.

-Under the Illinois Marriage and Dissolution of Marriage Act, the court may award maintenance in an amount and for a duration it finds just, without considering marital misconduct.
-To reach that decision, the court must evaluate a broad range of statutory factors, including:
+Under the Illinois Marriage and Dissolution of Marriage Act (“IMDMA,” 750 ILCS 5/et al), the court may award maintenance in an amount and for a duration it finds just, without considering marital misconduct (remember, Illinois is considered a “no fault” state).
+To reach that decision, the court considers several statutory factors, including the following:

-Because this list is extensive—and includes a catch-all provision—courts frequently find that some form of maintenance is appropriate.
-In most cases, the real dispute is not whether maintenance will be awarded, but how much and for how long.
+Generally speaking, maintenance is found to be appropriate in most cases.
+Many times the real dispute is not whether maintenance will be awarded, but how much and for how long.

 Courts often summarize this analysis by focusing on the reasonable needs of the spouse requesting maintenance, the marital standard of living, the duration of the marriage, the ability to become self-supporting, and the financial resources available to both parties.

-Once the court determines that maintenance is appropriate, it must decide whether to apply the statutory guidelines or depart from them.
+Once the court determines that maintenance is appropriate, it must decide whether to apply the statutory guidelines or to deviate.

-Guidelines maintenance is determined using the following formula:
+Guideline maintenance is determined using a straight-forward formula:

 When the Court May Deviate from the Guidelines

-Illinois law allows (and sometimes requires) courts to move away from the guidelines calculation under certain circumstances, including:
+The IMDMA allows courts to move away from the guideline calculation under certain circumstances, including:

 A non-guidelines maintenance award is one that does not follow the statutory formula.
 Courts may issue such awards when strict application of the guidelines would be unfair or inappropriate.

 To modify or terminate maintenance, the requesting party must show a substantial change in circumstances.
-Common examples include:
+This generally is shown through a change in employment, income change, retirement or changes to the recipient spouse’s financial situation.

-When maintenance is modified, the court must make specific factual findings explaining the reason for the change and the new amount, duration, or terms.
+When maintenance is modified, the court must make specific factual findings, again in writing, explaining the reason for the change and the new amount, duration, or terms.

 Although judges often reference the guidelines during modification proceedings, the statute does not mandate their use at that stage.